Contributions are not tax-deductible for federal tax purposes.

 Raemi and her husband Chad celebrated their 18th wedding anniversary.
 Their daughter Bella just graduated high school.
 Sera is 16 at PK Yonge High School in Gainesville.
 Raemi chose life when she had an unplanned pregnancy at 21 years of age.
 Her family is a source of strength and stability that fosters her independent spirit.
 She understands that strong families create independence from government.

 Raemi believes in a woman’s right to self-protection and firmly stands against any further advances by government to take away her rights.
 Local leadership endorsed radical extremists who threaten the safety of our community.
 She does not trust the local leadership to protect her and her daughters from violence.
-The right to self-protection is a human right and no radical leftist white men are not going to take that away from her.
+The right to self-protection is a human right and nobody is going to take that away from her.

 Raemi is a practicing attorney.
 She attended UF Law and has been in solo practice since day one of her licensure.
 She and her husband are also small business owners.
 There are times of economic prosperity and of hardship along the path of entrepreneurship.
 That is why Raemi will remove barriers to small local businesses by removing bureaucrat red tape.
 Career politicians in this County have lived off our labor for too long.
 It’s time to send them packing so they can get real jobs and learn what it’s like for the people of Alachua County.